What is Surgical Orthodontics?

 Am I a Candidate for Surgical Orthodontics?

 Unlike most other forms of orthodontic treatment, earlier isn’t better with surgical orthodontics.
 Jaw correction surgery can only be performed when the jaw has stopped growing, usually between the ages of 16 and 18.
 As we noted, surgical treatment is used in severe cases.
 While there may be signs that you are a candidate, only a doctor can determine if it’s the right option for you.
-To find out if surgical orthodontics can give you a healthy, beautiful smile, book a free consultation with Dr. Tabakman, Dr. Bloome or Dr. Muller.
+To find out if surgical orthodontics can give you a healthy, beautiful smile, book a free consultation with Dr. Tabakman, Dr. Bloome or Dr. Khan.
 Schedule your visit online or by calling our office at (713) 667-6000 (Bellaire) or (281) 752-4222 (West Houston) today!